lucas-swiniarski/project-0/README.md

     We are using Sentencepiece library to train the tokenizer, then convert the trained tokenizer into huggingface format.
 The rest of the codebase use huggingface tokenizer interface.

     **Important**: Some datasets like books have ~200k words per sample.
 Use `--chunk-size 1000` to split them into smaller samples for better tokenizer training.
 1 chunk = 1 word, 1 word ~5 char, 1 char = 1 byte in utf-8, 1000 words ~ 8kb << 16 kb of train_sentencepiece's max seq length.
 In reality, 134 over 440k sentences too long with those hyper-params.
-    You can control sentencepiece train size by changing max-lines (number of output samples of prepare_sentencepiece_corpus).
+    You can control sentencepiece train size (and memory used by sentencepiece) by changing max-lines (number of output samples of prepare_sentencepiece_corpus).
+100k lines of 1000 words ~=8Gb of ram for sentencepiece.

     Step 2a: Prepare the corpus file from sharded datasets